evannetwork/evannetwork.github.io/dapps/js/hello-world.md

 When you started both scripts, your ƉApp files were copied into your local runtime and you can open the following URL: "http://localhost:3000/dev.html#/dashboard.evan/helloworldjs.evan".
 There, you will find the current representation of your ƉApp.
 You can also add your ƉApp to your [favorites](/tutorial/dashboard).

 ## 2.2 index.js
 The index.js file is the main point of entry for the application, which is configured by the dbcp.json in the "dapps/hello-world" folder.
-This file needs a 'startDApp'-function, so the evan.network wrapper application can run the 'point of entry'-function for the ƉApp.
+This file needs a `startDApp`-function, so the evan.network wrapper application can run the 'point of entry'-function for the ƉApp.

 The 'loadData'-function shows how to access the current bcc instance to access blockchain data.